Everyone has the right to be treated with respect. With this right comes the responsibility of treating others with

 Uniform / Appearance

 Christ's College is very strict on appearance - more strict than most other schools.
 All students are encouraged to take pride in their personal appearance.

 Uniform must be worn in College at all times and at official functions and on some College trips.
 Uniform should also be worn to and from College.
 Students on their way to and from College represent us in the local community and their appearance and behaviour influences our reputation.

 Please click here for our uniform policy.

 All students must bring to College every day a black/blue pen, pencils (HB, 2B, B), 30cm ruler, eraser, pocket dictionary, reading book and College Planner.
 Students will also need coloured pencils, protractor, pair of compasses, French dictionary and a scientific calculator model CASIO fx-83GT plus (available from the College at a reduced price).
 On certain days they will also need to bring their PE kit.

 Hair must be of a reasonable length (not less than grade 2).
 Students are not permitted to have shaved lines in their hair.
 Extreme hairstyles/hair colouring are not permitted, including a marked contrast in hair length, or any hairstyle that identifies the wearer with a particular group.

 Holidays / Leave of Absence

 In line with government legislation the standard penalty charge for unauthorised absence will be £60, per child, per parent, if paid within 21 days, rising to £120 if paid between 21 and 28 days.
 If not paid, the recipient may be prosecuted for the absence.
-If there are exceptional circumstances which require the student to miss days at College, please contact the Principal.
+If there are exceptional circumstances which require the student to miss days at College, please complete the Application for Leave form which can be dowloaded here.
 Exceptional circumstances would include recognised religious events and family bereavement.
 The Principal will make a decision in each case and her decision will be binding.